All Episodes

 It's about personal enrichment by selling future access and granting favors from a sitting Secretary of State for exorbitant sums of money under the guise of selflessness.

-And I can't do anything wrong.
+The American people love me, and I can't do anything wrong.

-I mean, I have done all kinds of things, and they still think I'm the biggest stud in the whole country.
+I mean, I have done all kinds of things and they still think I'm the biggest stud in the whole country.

 So you can give me money.

-And uh uh you you you just be patient.
+And you just be patient.

-This little prid quote quid pro quo stuff went on underneath the table, it's all been exposed now.
+This little prid quote, quid pro quo stuff went on underneath the table.

 Including the fact that 15%, only 15% of what is donated actually goes to charitable endeavors.